24 Best Colleges for an Associate in Automotive Technology

 2020 Best Colleges Highlights

-Learn more about the top colleges for an Associate in Automotive Technology degree.
+Learn more about the top colleges for a Associate in Automotive Technology degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Founded in 1946, Oklahoma State University of Technology is a public institution that offers 36 different degree programs, most of which are Associate in Applied Science degrees.
 The AAS in Automotive Service Technology is available in five different concentrations; students can specialize in Ford, GM, Mopar, Toyota, and general automotive and diagnostic procedures.
 All are two-year programs and are offered both on the university’s campus in Okmulgee and in hybrid format.